Leb2305/Leb2305/README.md

 - 📚 Complete my Honours degree in Software Development with Cyber Security
 - 🔧 Build and contribute to projects that help improve my ability as a programmer
-- 🏆 Grow my practical experience through personal projects and open source contributions
+- 🏆 Grow my practical experience through personal projects

 ---